Only £55 with results in 7 working days

 EIC is a syndrome that is only recently getting the attention it deserves, but is devastating, whether you wanted to breed from your dog, or it’s simply a beloved family pet.
 Even if your dog shows no signs of EIC, you need to be sure it’s not carrying the gene passively, because if mated with another passive carrier, the puppies could have EIC.
 Our Exercise Induced Collapse DNA Test gives you peace of mind, and even if your dog is suffering collapses, but does not have the EIC gene, you will have ruled out a major cause and your vet can focus on other reasons for the dog’s ill health.

 What Causes EIC?

-EIC is caused by a defect in the nervous system and the tendency to get EIC is inherited.
-It’s more common in the following breeds:
+Exercise Induced Collapse is caused by a defect in the nervous system and the tendency to develop EIC is inherited.

-However, it can appear in any dog, because if the dog carries the gene, and it is mated with a carrier which also has the gene, half of the puppies in the litter are likely to be affected.
+However, it can appear in any dog, because if the dog carries the mutated gene, and it is mated with a carrier which also has the mutation, 25% of the puppies in the litter are likely to be affected.